 And as the saying goes, an ounce of prevention is worth a pound of cure.
 Following a regular routine of meals, snacks, rest, and exercise is essential for those with Alzheimer’s disease.
 It’s also beneficial to keep a diary to document what’s leading to the violent outbursts, the times of day they seem to be happening, and what has helped (or not helped).

 Most importantly, however, is making sure that your own needs for self-care are met.
 Providing care for a loved one with Alzheimer’s is exhausting, both mentally and physically.
 Working with a skilled respite care provider with expertise in providing the specialized home care seniors need, is the perfect remedy for both the older adult with Alzheimer’s and the family providing care.

-At Morning Glory Home Care, an Alton memory care and dementia care provider for the surrounding areas, we provide family caregivers the opportunity to take much-needed time to relax and recharge with our professional, compassionate experts in dementia care Edwardsville, IL and the surrounding area can trust.
+At Morning Glory Home Care, an Alton memory care and dementia care provider for the surrounding areas, we provide family caregivers the opportunity to take much-needed time to relax and recharge with our professional, compassionate Alzheimer’s and dementia care.
 You can reach us for a free in-home consultation to learn more at 618-667- 8400.